πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 7.0 / 2 = 3.5

-Rule: if either side is double, the result is double.
-Only when both are int do you get integer (truncated) division.
+Rule: if either side is a double, the result is a double.
+Only when both sides are int do you get integer (truncated) division.

 Explicit Cast (Manual)

-By writing (target type) before an expression, you can convert it temporarily.
+Writing (target type) in front of an expression temporarily converts it to that type.
 This is called a cast.

-Even for int / int, casting one side gives you a floating-point result.
+Even with int / int, casting one side gives you a floating-point result.

 int a = 7, b = 2;